 Acute respiratory infections over 70%

-Comorbidities became even more common if the patient was on preventive medication or had multiple medication changes.
+Comorbidities became even more common if the patient had prophylactic medication or multiple medication changes.

 Conclusions

-Research shows that migraine poses a significant additional burden to both healthcare and society.
-Increased healthcare visits, sick leave and comorbidities highlight the need for:
+The study shows that migraine causes a significant additional burden on both healthcare and society.
+Increased healthcare visits, sick leaves, and comorbidities highlight the need for:

 -